MattHatwey/Manemo/chapter5.md

 Then he saw a picture of a boy looking at a girl in the clouds.

-Next he saw a girl in a corner looking very scared and there were hundreds of strange things looking at her.
+Next he saw a girl in a corner looking very scared and there were hundreds of strange things (maybe ghosts) looking at her.

-snow
+Then he saw a kid on a pirate ship drowning while looking at the sky.

-orion
+A boy just standing there, thinking.

-heather
+Next a little girl holding a calendar in a dark room.

-castor
+Then he saw a kid running around and trying to catch a butterfly.

 meru